-At present, if you have an Age Co Car Insurance policy that allows you to drive within the EU, this will remain unchanged until midnight on 29 March 2019.
-So, if you’re planning a trip that is completed before that date, nothing changes for you.
+At present, if you have an Age Co Car Insurance policy that allows you to drive within the EU, this will remain unchanged until the UK formally leaves the EU.
+This was expected to be at midnight on 29 March 2019 but has now been extended to at least 31 October.

-If you are planning to drive in the EU after that date, including those whose trip begins before 29 March 2019, but will still be abroad after it, you do need to plan ahead in the event there is no deal.
+If you are planning to drive in the EU after that date, you do need to plan ahead in the event there is no deal.
 You will need to take a Green Card with you for certain countries, and also potentially obtain an International Driving Permit, or IDP.

 A Green Card is an international certificate of insurance, issued by insurance providers in the UK to prove that you have the minimum compulsory third-party motor insurance cover required by law for the country you’re visiting.
 Currently, this must be a paper document and not a digital version.

 In addition to the basic cover the Green Card gives you, we provide you with insurance cover up to 180 days as specified in your insurance policy.